-I am currently a PhD student in CS at Georgetown University and working on Natural Language Processing (NLP), advised by Prof. Nathan Schneider.
+I am a 2nd year PhD student in Computer Science at Georgetown University, and working on Natural Language Processing (NLP) advised by Prof. Nathan Schneider.

 News